aws-samples/aws-modernization-with-dynatrace/content/40_migrate_and_modernize/10_identify.md

 * JourneyService
 * checkDestination

-As the lead developer, Henrik knows that within the code the checkDestination is a seperate Java methods and he would like to understand how often it gets called and the typical response times.
+As the lead developer, Henrik knows that within the code the checkDestination is a separate Java method and he would like to understand how often it gets called and the typical response times.
 This will help establish the Services Levels that will be required for monitoring and sizing.

 ## The Setup